 It's safest not to use meth.
-But if you do, you need to control your use.
-This means safer use to prevent problems, being mindful about how much and how often you use, and being ready to make changes early before problems grow.
+But if you do, you need to be mindful.
+This means safer use to prevent problems, being aware of how much and how often you use, and being ready to make changes early before problems grow.

 Your study, work or home responsibilities are sliding because of your drug use (e.g. skipping class or work, or neglecting your children).